-In order to mobilize the local people towards the protection of the Kahuzi-Biega National Park, despite the hardship due to the war in the great lakes region since 1990’s - the POPOF created many opportunities around the park through the following activities.
+In order to engage local communities in the protection of the Kahuzi-Biega National Park, in spite of much hardship due to unrest in the Great Lakes region since the 1990’s, the Pole Pole Foundation has created opportunities for those living around the Park through the following activities:-

-The POPOF recruited over 47 former poachers and trained them as wood carvers.
-The carvings have been sold in Japan, the USA and the UK, and the money collected came back to the carvers.
-This approach has helped reducing the frequency of poachers intrusion into the park.
+The Pole Pole Foundation recruited over 47 former poachers and gave them training to become artisan wood carvers.
+The carvings which they create have been sold in Japan, the USA and the UK, and the money raised went back to the artisans.
+This approach has helped to reduce the frequency of poachers’ intrusion into the Park.

 Part of the Women’s Empowerment Program, the ladies of the sewing group took receipt of 20 manual sewing machines in 2019.
 They are still developing their skills but in the future it is hoped that they will produce items for the local school, plus some to sell at market, and possibly even abroad.
 It is also hoped that they will be able to make the Rangers’ uniforms in the near future.

 Spirulina is a nutrient-dense algae which can be successfully grown in tanks of water.
 At our new, up-scaled facility in Miti-Mululu, the tanks are agitated by paddles powered by solar energy.
 Dried and powdered, it is used as a food supplement.
 Baked into biscuits to make it more palatable, a week’s course can treat a malnourished child.
 The Spirulina Project is run with the help of international project partners.

 Even though communities have lived all their lives only a short distance from the Park, most people have never seen a gorilla.
 Our Community Tourism initiative gives people from the local communities the opportunity to go into the Park and visit with the gorillas.
 Visiting the gorillas is awe-inspiring, and makes local people feel more involved and invested in their protection.